 How to Create an eBook that Cannot be Copied or Shared

 Writing a book and then publishing it requires a lot of effort.
-When they are about to publish their book, most authors start worrying about illegal copying, copyright issues, and piracy.
+When they are about to publish their book, most authors start worrying about illegal copying, copyright issues, and eBook piracy.
 It is especially true for eBooks.
 This article will talk about concerns authors have when publishing their eBooks and ways to create an eBook that will ensure no one can copy it.

 Do I need to Protect my eBook?

 We want to clarify that you don’t need to buy any copyright protection for your eBook.
 Once you have written your eBook, you automatically own its rights.